 The Federal Highway Administration (FHA) tested five shallow foundations of various sizes.
-Unlike Terzaghi and Peck's experiments where the site conducted in undisturbed soil.
+Unlike Terzaghi and Peck's experiments where the site conditions were controlled the FHA tests were conducted in undisturbed soil.
 This introduces a realm of uncertainty into the settlement prediction process.
 Soil is a non-homogenous material that often exhibits anisotropic behaviour.
 Therefore, assumptions and simplifications must be made to obtain a rational prediction for the foundation's settlement.
 It is these simplifications that can affect the accuracy of a settlement prediction method.